-She was a beautiful woman, and I asked the superintendent of the Sunday school, "Why in the world didn't Miss Anna May get married?"
-He told me her story: "Before World War I, there was a young man here in this church, a fine-looking young man.
-They started going together and they got engaged.
-Then the war started and he was put in uniform.
+She was a beautiful woman, also.
+I asked the superintendent of the Sunday school, "Why in the world didn't Miss Anna May get married?"
+He told me her story: "Before World War I, there was a fine-looking young man there in the church.
+They started going together and got engaged.
+Then the war started, and he was put in uniform.
 We all went down to the train station to see him off.
-I never shall forget how tenderly he told her good-bye.
+I never shall forget how tenderly he told her goodbye.
 But he didn't come back.
-He was killed in the battle of the Marne and he's buried over there.
-She took his picture down, put away every remembrance of him and said, 'I will never marry.'
+He was killed in the battle of the Marne, and he's buried over there.
+She took his picture down, put away every remembrance of him, and said, 'I will never marry.'
 And she didn't."

 There aren't many girls like that today, fellows, I'll tell you.
 Oh, she was the real article.
-Later when the superintendent and the pastor went over to see her and asked her to take charge of the children in the junior department, she said, "I've been praying that God would give me something to do.
-I'll take it.
+Later, when the superintendent and pastor asked her to take charge of the children in the junior department, she said, "I've been praying God would give me something to do.
 It will be my life's work."

-God always brings His own down to the bitter waters of Marah so that He can use them later on.
+God always brings His own down to the bitter waters of Marah so He can use them later on.
 And, oh, how useful she was!
 Hundreds of boys and girls were influenced by her.

 When I first came to Los Angeles, I met a lawyer who told me, "Preacher, when I was first converted, I got my eye on a preacher and he disappointed me.
 I became bitter and cynical.
 I almost turned my back on God.
 How bitter I got!"
-Then he said, "I found out that you can't put your confidence in mere humans, Christian or not."
-This lawyer learned a very important lesson: You don't look to man, you look to God.
+Then he said, "I found out you can't put your confidence in mere humans, Christian or not."
+This lawyer learned a very important lesson: Don't look to man, look to God.
 Keep your eyes on Christ.

-Oh, the frustration!
-Oh, the keen disappointment and the bitter experiences that come to God's children!
-And there are times when the world tumbles in on us and we wonder what to do next.

-Maybe you have a little grave out on the hillside that is your Marah.
+Oh, the frustration, the keen disappointment, and the bitter experiences that come to God's children.
+There are times when the world tumbles in on us and we wonder what to do next.
+Maybe you have a little grave somewhere that is your Marah.
 Or maybe back yonder in your life you had some other experience that embittered you.

 God have mercy on you if you are still hanging around Marah.
 God never intends His children to stay there.

 The question is: What do you do with your Marahs?
 How do you meet them?

 Notice what the children of Israel did first.
-"And the people murmured against Moses, saying, What shall we drink?"
+"And the people complained against Moses, saying, 'What shall we drink?"
 Oh, how many times when an experience becomes bitter have you and I said, "Lord, why?
 Why do You let this happen to me?
 Why do these bitter waters have to be in my life?"